 Keeping a cadence is less work for you.
 If you share updates sparsely, you'll likely be interrupted by people wondering what you're doing.
 Your manager, not knowing when the next status update is expected, might swing by your desk to see what you're doing.
 By keeping a cadence, I find that it calms down the people around me.
 When people wonder what I'm doing, they know from experience that they can find out in my next status update.

-And finally, as companies grow larger, communication need to transition from something that’s ad-hoc, to something that’s actively designed.
-Ad-hoc status updates don’t work very well as companies grow, and you’ll likely notice that some people are unintentionally left of the of loop.
+And finally, as companies grow larger, communication needs to transition from something that's ad-hoc, to something that's actively designed.
+Ad-hoc status updates don't work very well as companies grow, and you'll likely notice that some people are unintentionally left out of the loop.
 By sticking to a cadence, it becomes much easier to deliberately design the audience and content of a status update, and make sure that the right information is always being shared to the right people.

 Status updates as teams grow